barthofu/tscord/README.md

 It uses [`discord.ts`](https://github.com/oceanroleplay/discord.ts) and [`discord.js v14`](https://github.com/discordjs/discord.js) under the hood to simplify the development of discord bots.

 This template was created to give developers a starting point for new Discord bots, so that much of the initial setup can be avoided and developers can instead focus on meaningful bot features.
-Developers can simply copy this repo, follow the [setup instructions](https://barthofu.github.io/tscord-docs), and have a working bot with many boilerplate features already included!
+Developers can simply follow the [installation](https://tscord.discbot.app/docs/get-started/installation) and the [configuration](https://tscord.discbot.app/docs/get-started/configuration) instructions, and have a working bot with many boilerplate features already included!
     </td>
   </tr>
 </table>